-j.
+k.
 Subsequent Events

-The Company has evaluated subsequent events from December 31, 2015 through the date the financial statements were available to be issued.
-Except for the matters discussed in Notes 1 and 2, there were no other material subsequent events that required recognition or additional disclosure in these financial statements.
+The Company has evaluated subsequent events from December 31, 2016 through March 24, 2017, the date the financial statements were available to be issued, and has determined that there were no material subsequent events that required recognition or additional disclosure in these financial statements.